dandisy/elorest/README.md

 ##### Model

-to prevent set some field/s (for ignoring fields, not for authorization)
+to prevent some field/s being set (for ignoring fields, not for authorization)

     ...